-Education 15 credit hours
+Education 15 credit hours Education 15 credit hours

 Note: The student must abide by all of the rules and regulations governing education students at Thomas University.
 Completing a minor in education does not entitle the student to be recommended for teacher certification.